Robison of San Francisco: Names and places

-The founder, David Neely Robison (1820s – 1875) was a New Yorker who, as one of the "pioneers of 1849," walked over the Isthmus of Panama to the California gold fields.
+The founder, David Neely Robison (1820s – 1875) was a New Yorker born in Pennsylvania who, as one of the "pioneers of 1849," walked over the Isthmus of Panama to the California gold fields.

 He had been an importer of exotic fruits in Buffalo and the story goes that he bought a bunch of green bananas in Panama and by the time he arrived in San Francisco they were ready to eat and/or sell.
 When panning for gold failed to yield a fortune, he returned to the produce business, buying and selling bananas and coconuts "where Commercial Street…pushed out in the San Francisco Bay."
 The first animals of the Robison firm were a pail of goldfish a sailor brought in for trade; Robison poured them into horse trough out front as a point of interest to attract foot traffic to his shop.
 He started trading fruit for exotic birds or monkeys or fancy fish that sailors had acquired in various ports of call; "the fruit dealer bought the spectacular creatures to use as exhibits to attract attention to his store."
 Within time, "the fruit business became a pet business."
 City directories list Robison and Son (Ansel C.) as wholesale fruit dealers at "three locations" in the late 1860s; by the 1870s the product was "fruits and shells."

 David N. Robison died in approximately 1875 after a "heavy investment in a mining adventure that failed" affected his health.

 Ansel Cobb Robison (c.
 1849 – December 17, 1923) "succeeded to the business" offering "birds, goldfish, and curiosities."
 A.C.
 Robison sold the first sea lions to be publicly exhibited, sold animals to Adolph Sutro and the owner of Woodward's Gardens, and sold a pair of bulldogs to William Randolph Hearst.